hanseltime/hanseltime-janus-simple-command/packages/jsp-ws-connection/README.md

 # `jsp-ws-connection`

-This library is for specfic implementaions of the janus-simple-command package.
+This library is for specfic implementaions of the janus-simple-command package's Connection interface that uses the `ws` websocket library.

 Currently supported